WindyBanana/TUIfy-backend-setup/docs/SERVICES.md

 # Service Integration Guide

-Complete guide to all services supported by Launchify.
+Complete guide to all services supported by TUIfy.

 ## Service Overview